 The Academic Quality Improvement Program (AQIP) is one of several pathways leading to reaffirmation of accreditation with the Higher Learning Commission.
 AQIP differs from the other pathways in that it is premised on principles of continuous quality improvement, and its various processes and requirements are designed to assist institutions in achieving quality improvement, along with reaffirming the institution’s accredited status with the Commission once every AQIP cycle.
 Many institutions have reported transforming their quality cultures since embarking on the AQIP Pathway.

-The Revised AQIP Pathway Categories (now six in number) provide a framework that institutions can use to examine their key processes and allow institutions to analyze, understand, and explore opportunities for improvement.
+The Six AQIP Pathway Categories provide a framework that institutions can use to examine their key processes and allow institutions to analyze, understand, and explore opportunities for improvement.

 Category One: Helping Students Learn